EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/docs/raspberry_pi_setup.md

 You have a shell file under `utils` called `setting_node_on_startup.sh`.
 This script runs commands that create the service.

- The shell script assumes linux user name 'pi' is used.
+ **The shell script assumes linux user name 'pi' is used**.
 Look at it for explanation on what it does.

 1) Give it premissions: